swordsteel/hlaeja-registry-api/README.md

 ### Developer Keystore

 We use a keystore to enable HTTPS for our API.
 To set up your developer environment for local development, please refer to [generate keystore](https://github.com/swordsteel/hlaeja-development/blob/master/doc/keystore.md) documentation.
 When generating and exporting the certificate for local development, please store it in the `./cert/keystore.p12` folder at the project root.

+### Public RSA Key

+This service uses the public key from **[Hlæja Account Register](https://github.com/swordsteel/hlaeja-account-registry)** to identify users.
+To set up user identification for local development, copy the `public_key.pem` file from the `./cert` directory in **Hlæja Account Register** into the `./cert` directory of this project.

+*Note: For more information on generating RSA keys, please refer to our [generate RSA key](https://github.com/swordsteel/hlaeja-development/blob/master/doc/rsa_key.md) documentation.*

 ### Global Settings